 We are an organization comprised of teachers and volunteers, supported by all those who believe in education as a passport to an optimistic future.
 People join Education Beyond Borders because they are interested in making contributions to education as a means to enhance the human condition.
 As a membership and volunteer-based organization, we are structured in a way that reflects the evidence of what makes good teaching.
 Local communities are empowered; leadership is developed; learning is intrinsic, rather than motivated by extrinsic rewards alone; we create together and rely upon each other; our endeavours are empirically tested, relevant, and focused on needs.

 Education Beyond Borders does not plant flags; rather, we respond to requests for partnership in order to enhance teacher and community education.
 We form partnerships with and generate support from individuals, corporations, governments, NGOs, local/global agencies, and stakeholders.
 We clarify the benefits and incentives for participation.
 For us, education is a collaborative effort lasting a lifetime; our learning model is designed to connect global "best practices" to those - at the local level - who can build their capacity and, in so doing, change their communities.
 It is through this approach that we hope to connect schools for a continued and sustained relationship--enabling teachers and students to grow together through shared experiences and global education.
-EBB’s development model is designed to reinforce the Istanbul Principles and Goal #4 (Quality Education) of the Sustainable Development Goals throughout our framework and activities.
+EBB’s development model is designed to reinforce the Istanbul Principles and to systemically address Goal #4 (Quality Education) of the Sustainable Development Goals throughout our framework and activities.

 Our Answers to some Philosophical Questions can be viewed here.